 “By virtue of location, the nose is very important to facial aesthetics.
 My goal in rhinoplasty is to create better balance between the nose and face.
 Some patients only need small changes while others desire more dramatic changes.
 It’s considered among the most challenging operations in plastic surgery because every millimeter counts.
 That’s why few surgeons specialize in rhinoplasty – I do, and if I cannot do a great job, few people can.” — Michael Lee, M.D.

 How our nose looks and how it functions can have a huge impact on daily life.
 Aesthetically speaking, many people are self-conscious about the appearance of their nose.
 There is a spectrum of nasal deformities that rhinoplasty can address to help with these problems.
-Some of the most common issues addressed these changes include smoothing out a hump, making a big nose smaller, and making the nose more defined.
+Some of the most common issues include smoothing out a hump, making a big nose smaller, and making the nose more defined.

 It is not uncommon for an unsightly nose to also have functional problems.
 This makes sense when you think about it.
 A crooked nose is usually associated with a crooked septum.
 The septum is the partition inside of your nose that divides the right and left side.
 When this septum is crooked or deviated it can obstruct air flow through the nose.
 Nasal surgery can be used to correct anatomic problems like a deviated septum.
 Once these structures are correctly repositioned, airflow can be improved.